 Now, imagine what happens if:

-– Facebook outage lasts much longer than 14 hours
+– Facebook outage last much longer than 14 hours

 – Facebook, Instagram or another social medium blocks your account (and you can’t do anything about it!)

-– The algorithm on the platforms you are using change for the worse – and the organic reach drops so much nobody sees your posts.
+– The algorithm on the platforms you are using changes for the worse – and the organic reach drops so much nobody sees your posts.
 This, by the way, is already happening:

 – The users start leaving the old platform for a new one (Impossible?
 Well, remember MySpace a few years ago?)

 What happens to your business then? 😱